 - Confidential settlement in a high-profile 1983 case against a school district where a disabled student was choked by a district employee.

-- Favorable verdict on behalf of an equitable defendant by way of counterclaim in an oil and gas dispute.
+- Favorable verdict on behalf of a real estate developer in an oil and gas dispute.

 Hamilton’s cases have been featured in Bloomberg, Texas Lawyer, Dallas Business Journal, The Dallas Morning News, The Houston Chronicle, The Austin-American Statesman, various local television and print news affiliates across the United States, and a number of online publications.

 Hamilton was selected as one of the Best Lawyers in Dallas by D Magazine for business litigation in 2014 and as a Super Lawyer by Texas Monthly (Thomson Reuters) in 2014.
 He has been repeatedly selected as “Rising Star” by Texas Monthly (Thomson Reuters) in 2010, 2011, 2012, 2013, and 2014.
 He was selected for membership into The National Trial Lawyers: Top 100 Trial Lawyers for the year 2014.
 Hamilton is a Fellow of the Texas Bar Foundation and is also a member of the Leader’s Forum for the American Association for Justice.

 Hamilton, a fluent Spanish speaker, is a current member of the Board of Directors for Texas Trial Lawyers Association, has served as an adjunct professor of Trial Advocacy at Southern Methodist University, and is regularly invited to speak at universities and law schools throughout Texas regarding trial advocacy and entrepreneurship.*Results of previous cases are not indicative or promissory of future case results